 - 21. You can raise serious concerns about any aspect of service provision or conduct of officers or Members of the Council or others acting on behalf of the Council.
 The event may already have occurred or it may be likely to be committed in the future.
-For example, your concerns might fall into one or more of the six areas of malpractice describe above that: - is potentially unlawful, fraudulent or corrupt - might contravene our Standing Orders, our Financial Procedure Rules, our policies, codes of conduct or other legal obligations - could amount to improper conduct by an officer or a member - might fall below established standards of practice - constitutes sexual, physical or emotional abuse - potentially endangers the health and safety of an individual - is causing, or is likely to cause, damage to the environment - · might involve a miscarriage of justice - is an attempt to cover up any of the above examples - 22.
-Whistle blowing is where a worker has a concern about danger or illegality that has a public interest aspect to it, and usually this is because it threatens others (e.g. customers or the public).
-In contrast, a grievance is a dispute about your own employment position and has no additional public interest dimension.
-A whistle blowing issue could be entangled within a grievance or concerns about standards of behaviour, in which case the Council will need to consider the facts, assess the risks and decide how to best deal with the issue (See Appendix A Whistleblowing Flowchart). - 23.
-If your concerns fall outside the six areas illustrated above you will be advised of the correct procedure to follow as described below.
+For example, your concerns might fall into one or more of the six areas of malpractice describe above that: - is potentially unlawful, fraudulent or corrupt - might contravene our Standing Orders, our Financial Procedure Rules, our policies, codes of conduct or other legal obligations - could amount to improper conduct by an officer or a member - might fall below established standards of practice - constitutes sexual, physical or emotional abuse - potentially endangers the health and safety of an individual - is causing, or is likely to cause, damage to the environment - might involve a miscarriage of justice - is an attempt to cover up any of the above examples - 22.
+In addition, the Council has signed up to Welsh Government's Code of Practice on Ethical Employment in Supply Chains.
+The Code covers: - Modern Slavery; - Blacklisting; - False self-employment; - Unfair use of umbrella schemes and zero hours contracts; - Paying the national living wage.